batdora/KRL_via_PyKEEN/README.md

 If you have a CUDA-capable GPU, install the matching `torch` build per the official install guide before installing `pykeen`.

+Note: The curent setup checks for MPS then falls back to CUDA then falls back to CPU.

 ### Usage
 Run all models with default hyperparameters on FB15K237:
 ```bash